 Earlier this month, a memo written by (former) Google employee James Damore went viral.
 The controversial, ten-page letter suggested the company has fewer female engineers because men are better suited for the job.
 Damore argued that Google’s initiatives to increase diversity is actually a discriminatory policy, and that a liberal bias throughout management makes it difficult to discuss the issue internally.
-The debates kicked up by this event continue to rage on.
+The debates surfaced by this event rage on.

 Aside from personal beliefs, there is a core business case to be made for diversity, one that we have made more than once on this blog.
 Research by McKinsey and others shows that companies with more diverse workforces perform better financially.
 Numerous studies continue to show the value that gender diversity has proven in boosting productivity and the bottom line within all levels of a company, from entry level to the boardroom, as well as the critical role women play in enhancing the collective intelligence of groups (see research by MIT Sloan Professor Thomas Malone).

 So why is it that the workforce of tech companies is so predominantly male?
 In their most recent annual diversity report, Google shared that 31% of its employees are women, and only 20% of its technology roles (vs administrative occupations) are filled by women.